APIDevTools/json-schema-ref-parser/docs/plugins/parsers.md

 Custom Parsers
 ==========================

-JSON Schema $Ref Parser comes with built-in JSON, YAML, plain-text, and binary parsers, but you can add your own parsers to support additional file types, or even replace any of the built-in parsers with your own custom implementation.
+JSON Schema $Ref Parser comes with built-in JSON, YAML, and plain-text parsers, but you can add your own parsers to support additional file types, or even replace any of the built-in parsers with your own custom implementation.

 You can see the source code for any of the built-in parsers [right here](../../lib/parsers).